ashgreen23/VeloCD/README.md

 # VeloCD

 This is the GitHub repository for the VeloCD software tool developed by Dr Claire Dunican and described in *study X*.
 This tool has adapted the RNA velocity algorithm (velocyto: http://velocyto.org/) to model and visualise transcriptomic trajectories from whole-blood RNA-Seq data.
 It can also be used to predict different current (diagnostic, classification) and future (prognostic) disease states.
 The development of this tool is described in *link to PhD thesis*.
+This software should be run using a minimum of three genes in a dataset.

 In brief, this method models the relationship between spliced and unspliced transcript expression to extrapolate future transcriptomic states under the assumption that unspliced transcript levels, characterised by the presence of introns, will provide information about future gene expression because they have not yet been processed.
 RNA velocity is a deviation from the assumption that gene expression change is not occurring (under a steady state).
 RNA velocity values are calculated as the observed unspliced transcript expression minus the unspliced transcript expression estimated under this steady state assumption.